 Platelets have essential roles in primary hemostasis.
-Patients with either hereditary or acquired platelet disorders usually have bleeding diathesis, which can potentially be life threatening.
-A reliable laboratory diagnosis of a platelet disorder can significantly impact patients' and, potentially, their family members' clinical management and outcome.
+Patients with either hereditary or acquired platelet disorders usually have bleeding diathesis, which can potentially be life-threatening.
+A reliable laboratory diagnosis of a platelet disorder can significantly impact patients' and, potentially, their family members' clinical management and outcomes.

-Considered the gold standard test for diagnosing dense granule deficiencies in Hermansky-Pudlak syndrome, alpha-delta platelet storage pool deficiency, Paris-Trousseus-Jacobsen syndrome, Wiskott-Aldrich syndrome, TAR (thrombocytopenia, absent radii) syndrome, Chediak-Higashi syndrome, and more.
-PTEM has been an essential tool for laboratory diagnosis of various hereditary platelet disorders since it was first used to visualize fibrin-platelet clot formation in 1955.
-PTEM employs 2 main methods to visualize platelet ultrastructure, whole mount (WM) TEM and thin section (TS) TEM.
+Considered the gold standard test for diagnosing dense granule deficiencies in Hermansky-Pudlak syndrome, alpha-delta platelet storage pool deficiency, Paris-Trousseus-Jacobsen syndrome, Wiskott-Aldrich syndrome, TAR (thrombocytopenia, absent radii) syndrome, Chediak-Higashi syndrome and more, PTEM has been an essential tool for laboratory diagnosis of various hereditary platelet disorders since it was first used to visualize fibrin-platelet clot formation in 1955.
+PTEM employs two main methods to visualize platelet ultrastructure: whole mount (WM) TEM and thin section (TS) TEM.

 Exposed collagen at a vascular damage site can activate platelets via collagen receptor GPVI and GPIa and bind shear-stretched multimeric VWF proteins, which subsequently interact with the platelet surface receptor, GPIb-V-IX.
 Upon full activation, platelets can aggregate by binding to fibrinogen through activated GPIIb-GPIIIa receptors.
 Deficiency of platelet surface glycoproteins can cause bleeding diathesis.